chstan/autodiDAQt/docs/source/contributing.rst

-Contributing to DAQuiri
+Contributing to autodidaqt
 =======================

-We would gladly appreciate contributions from users to improve DAQuiri and the documentation.
+We would gladly appreciate contributions from users to improve autodidaqt and the documentation.
 We also welcome reports of any issues with software or the clarity of the documentation, and ideas that might advance the core aims of the project: to let scientists write free data acquisition software